jmaasch/causal_arc/README.md

 # CausalARC: Abstract Reasoning with Causal World Models

-**Overview**

-This work extends and reconceptualizes the Abstraction and Reasoning Corpus general intelligence benchmark ([ARC-AGI](https://arcprize.org/arc-agi)) to support causal reasoning evaluation under limited data and distribution shift.
-We introduce CausalARC: an experimental testbed for reasoning composed of ARC-like tasks sampled from fully specified causal world models.
-World models are expressed as probabilistic structural causal models (SCMs), a rich formalism for representing data generating processes and simulating hypothetical outcomes.
-CausalARC an open-ended playground for testing reasoning hypotheses at all three levels of the Pearl Causal Hierarchy, with an emphasis on abstract, logical, and counterfactual reasoning.
+**Abstract**

+>Reasoning requires adaptation to novel problem settings under limited data and distribution shift.
+This work introduces CausalARC: an experimental testbed for AI reasoning in low-data and out-of-distribution regimes, modeled after the Abstraction and Reasoning Corpus (ARC).
+Each CausalARC reasoning task is sampled from a fully specified *causal world model*, formally expressed as a structural causal model.
+Principled data augmentations provide observational, interventional,  and counterfactual feedback about the world model in the form of few-shot, in-context learning demonstrations.
+As a proof-of-concept, we illustrate the use of CausalARC for four language model evaluation settings: (1) abstract reasoning with test-time training, (2) counterfactual reasoning with in-context learning, (3) program synthesis, and (4) causal discovery with logical reasoning.

 `**Coming soon:** At camera-ready, this anonymous repository will be replaced with a public project page hosted on GitHub pages.
-Documentation will be provided for quick-start usage.
+Documentation will be provided for easy usage with little overhead.
 Datasets will be hosted on Hugging Face.`

 <p align="center">
     <img src="data/images/causal_arc.png" width="750"><br>
     <i>The CausalARC testbed for reasoning evaluation.</i>
 </p>

-**Abstract**

->Reasoning requires adaptation to novel problem settings under limited data and distribution shift.
-This work introduces CausalARC: an experimental testbed for AI reasoning in low-data and out-of-distribution regimes, modeled after the Abstraction and Reasoning Corpus (ARC).
-Each CausalARC reasoning task is sampled from a fully specified *causal world model*, formally expressed as a structural causal model.
-Principled data augmentations provide observational, interventional,  and counterfactual feedback about the world model in the form of few-shot, in-context learning demonstrations.
-As a proof-of-concept, we illustrate the use of CausalARC for four language model evaluation settings: (1) abstract reasoning with test-time training, (2) counterfactual reasoning with in-context learning, (3) program synthesis, and (4) causal discovery with logical reasoning.

 <p align="center">
     <img src="data/images/pch.png" width="250"><br>